Learning Gemara is one of the foundational pillars of Torah life.

 From practical experience, the most effective method is:

-Learn words in a structured and clear way
+Learn words in a clear and structured way

 Step 2 – Repetition